TableCheck-Labs/code-review-guidelines/submitters.md

 ## Use the PR Itself To Document Questions & Code Smells

-Instead of asking big questions in slack, open a draft MR and methodically piece together your well-articulated question in the context of the code itself.
+Instead of asking big questions in slack, open a draft PR and methodically piece together your well-articulated question in the context of the code itself.

 Code smells that are **necessary** for an implementation should be thoroughly documented and commented.